 Elevation Gain (m): 1500

 Total Trip Distance (km): 18

 Difficulty Notes: In off season conditions this is an alpine scramble.
-No guarantees that it’s much easier when dry, but likely it is slightly easier.
-This is a remote peak with a convoluted canyon approach – do not underestimate the effort!
+No guarantees that it’s much easier when dry, but it probably is.
+This is a remote peak with a convoluted canyon approach.

 GPS Track: Download

 I was surprised to realize on February 16th that it had been four months since my last new summit in the Rockies – the entertaining Barrier to Gable mountain traverse.
 That would explain my melancholy mood lately.
 When Jason Wilcox contact me about a scramble somewhere in the Ghost I was surprised and immediately intrigued.
 Long time readers might know, but unless you’ve browsed my scrambles from quite a few years ago, or happened across some of my Columbia Icefields trips, Jay and I used to get out together more often.
 Other than a ski tour up Haig Ridge in 2021, it’s been a long time since we’ve scrambled or climbed something together.
 Obviously we’ve remained friends and I’m always impressed with JW’s dedicated alpine and ice climbing training and subsequent skills.
 He takes hardcore to whole new level – far distant from anywhere I’m ever going to get!
 So imagine my surprise when he texted;